amehraj/webshop-tuni/README.md

 │   └──  order.js           --> mongoose schema defining user's order of products
-├── public                  --> root folder containing all html, css and front-end js files │   ├── 404.html            --> the html page displayed when 404 error occurs │   ├── addproducts.html    --> html page with a form to add more produccts, for admins │   ├── cart.html           --> html page for the content of shopping cart, for customers │   ├── changeProducts.html --> html page listing all the products in the database with buttons to modify and remove them, for admins
+├── public                  --> root folder containing all html, css and front-end js files │   ├── 404.html            --> the html page displayed when 404 error occurs │   ├── addproducts.html    --> html page with a form to add more products, for admins │   ├── cart.html           --> html page for the content of shopping cart, for customers │   ├── changeProducts.html --> html page listing all the products in the database with buttons to modify and remove them, for admins
 │   ├── createAdmin.html    --> html page with a form to add new admin, for admins │   ├── index.html          --> the landing html page
-│   ├── orders.html         --> html page for dispalying either all orders for admins, or customoer's orders for customers │   ├── products.html       --> html page for dispalying all products in the database, for customers and admins │   ├── register.html       --> html page with a form to register a new customer │   ├── users.html          --> html page displaying all users in the database, for admins │   ├── img                 --> image folder
+│   ├── orders.html         --> html page for displaying either all orders for admins, or customer's orders for customers │   ├── products.html       --> html page for displaying all products in the database, for customers and admins │   ├── register.html       --> html page with a form to register a new customer │   ├── users.html          --> html page displaying all users in the database, for admins │   ├── img                 --> image folder